securefederatedai/openfl/openfl-workspace/flower-app-pytorch/README.md

   settings:
     auto_shutdown: True
 ```

 3. `FlowerDataLoader` with similar high-level functionality to other dataloaders.

 **IMPORTANT NOTE**: `aggregator.settings.rounds_to_train` is set to 1. __Do not edit this__.
 The actual number of rounds for the experiment is controlled by Flower logic inside of `./app-pytorch/pyproject.toml`.
 The entirety of the Flower experiment will run in a single OpenFL round.
+Increasing this will cause OpenFL to attempt to run the experiment again.
 The aggregator round is there to stop the OpenFL components at the completion of the experiment.

 4. `Task` - we introduce a `tasks_connector.yaml` that will allow the collaborator to connect to Flower framework via the local gRPC server.
 It also handles the task runner's `start_client_adapter` method, which actually starts the Flower component and local gRPC server.
 By setting `local_server_port` to 0, the port is dynamically allocated.
 This is mainly for local experiments to avoid overlapping the ports.